 When I awoke I wondered if I had read this, or if it was truly a dream.
 Concluding that it was a dream, I knew the article that helped to “inspire” it, and perhaps, playing a little too much Candy Crush may have lead to the creation of the “land mines”.

 Earlier in the week, I had read about fitness apps that, for the first time, were positively impacting behaviors.
-Even with time spent on mobile devices continuing to grow, we have not invited them into our lives as an active participant, although my teenager may disagree with me.
+I thought it was noteworthy because even with time spent on mobile devices continuing to grow, we have not invited them into our lives as an active participant, although my teenager may disagree with me.
 In 2013, Gartner reported consumers spent an average of 2 hours and 28 minutes per day on devices (phone and tablet), and 80% of that time spent inside apps.

 Apps have been in “ondemand” mode waiting for us to engage.
 They haven’t been invited “in” because, for the most part, they haven’t been smart enough to provide us with value.
 With the era of the “internet of everything” we are entering a new world of connectedness.
 With devices able to communicate with each other, and soon apps, is this the beginning of new phase of app development?